Inca Trail to Machu Picchu

 Day 5: The Most Important Day (The Lost City of The Incas) – Cusco

 All of our guides studied English and tourism at Cusco National University.
-They all grew up in this region and have a true passion to teach others about their heritage.
-They are fun yet professional, and will ensure you are safe and happy.
+They all grew up in the Cusco region, and are committed to teaching others about their heritage.
+They are fun yet professional and will ensure you are safe and happy.

-As soon as we receive your details and a deposit, we will purchase your permits (pending availability, check our Inca Trail Availability link).
+As soon as we receive your details and deposit, we will purchase your permits (pending availability, check our Inca Trail Availability).
 These permits are for a specific date and in your name.
-They can’t be changed, once confirmed.
+They can´t be changed once confirmed.
 Only your passport number is allowed to be updated.
 The permit includes an entrance to Machu Picchu.

-All your transportation is included in this trek.
-You will be picked up directly from your hotel around 4 a.m. (unless you are staying in Ollantaytambo) and brought to KM 82, to begin your trek.
-The train back from Aguas Calientes is included.
-This is Expedition class but can be upgraded to the Vistadome train for $75 per person.
-Once you arrive at the train station, you will be brought back to your hotel in Cusco.
-Your round-trip bus ticket from Aguas Calientes to Machu Picchu is also included.
+You will have transportation included in this trek.
+You will be picked up directly from your hotel around 4 a.m. (unless you are staying in Ollantaytambo) and brought to KM 82 to begin your trek.
+Also included will be the Expedition Train from Aguas Calientes.
+You may also upgrade to the Vistadome Train for $75 per person.
+Once you arrive at the train station, we will take you back to your hotel in Cusco.
+Additionally, your round trip bus ticket from Aguas Calientes to Machu Picchu will be included.

-The Alpaca Expeditions chefs cook delicious meals that many previous trekkers have raved about.
-We honor all food restrictions.
-Be sure to remind your tour guide of any food restrictions at the beginning of your trek.
-Food is typically served family-style.
+- The Alpaca Expeditions chefs cook delicious meals that many previous trekkers have loved.
+We honor all food restrictions, so be sure to add any that you have on your booking form and let your guide know at your briefing.
+Food is typically all served family-style.

-You will enjoy breakfast, lunch and dinner each day of the trek, along with a happy hour of tea and snacks.
-You will also be provided a snack each morning for you to enjoy along the hike.
+- You will enjoy breakfast, lunch, and dinner each day for the trek along with a happy hour of tea and snacks.
+A snack will be provided each morning for you to enjoy along the hike.
 Your last meal with your chef will be after breakfast on day four.
 Lunch the last day is not included.

 Every Alpaca Expeditions guide has received training in first aid from a physician.
 We conduct mandatory training sessions every February, which every single Alpaca tour guide must attend.
 Your tour guide will always have a first-aid kit for basic medical problems (traveler’s diarrhea, cuts, scrapes, etc.) and oxygen.
 We will get you off the trail as quickly and comfortably as possible, if needed, and ensure you get directly to a clinic for treatment.

-We believe it's the attention to small details that separates us from other tour companies.
-Every trekker receives a small pillow to sleep with, a foam mat for insulation, a day pack cover to protect their things while hiking and a rain poncho.
+We believe it´s the attention to small details that separates us from other tour companies.
+Every trekker receives a small pillow to sleep with, a foam mattress for insulation, a day pack cover to protect their things while hiking, and a rain poncho.
 We will work hard to create your best vacation.

 Sleeping Bag: $25